AlbertMietus/DocIdeas.hg/CCastle/Usage/CompilerCompiler.rst

 But typically you proces/use that tree: like you do in many situations.
 Read the configuration values, walk over the tree, of traverse it as-if it is a DOM.
 You can even use Castle’s :ref:`matching-statements` to simply that.

 Grammars makes reading text easy.
 Define the structure, call the “main rule” and use the values.
-Castle make it simple.
+Castle makes that simple!